 Then, add the egg white powder and strawberry flavoring of your choice and mix it briskly with a fork or mini whisk until smooth (4, 5).

 A quick note: The quantity of sweetener added to the filling can be more or less according to your taste, the upper limit is how much of it can be dissolved in 15 grams of water.
 After passing a certain amount – 30 to 40 grams of xylitol, but it varies per sweetener and even what kind of solids (minerals) you already have in suspension on your water – the sweetener crystals will stop dissolving and accumulating at the bottom.

 If you want a completely smooth sandwich cookie filling, you don’t want to have any of these undissolved sweetener crystals in your mixture, as the will give a sandy texture to the cream.

-Add the pink mixture to the creamed butter and coconut oil (7), and continue whipping for about 10 more seconds, until a heterogeneous pink sort of buttercream is formed.
+Add the pink mixture to the creamed butter and coconut oil (7), and continue whipping for about 10 more seconds, until the pink strawberry cream is smooth and evenly colored.

-Fill a piping bag (8) with the sugar-free cream (no tip needed, just make a small cut on the bag when ready to start filling), and take it to the refrigerator for 15 minutes before filling the cookies.
+Fill a piping bag (8) with the sugar-free sandwich cookie cream (no metal tip needed, just make a small cut on the bag when ready to start filling), and take it to the refrigerator to firm for at least 15 minutes before filling the cookies.

 The cookies must be completely cooled down before filling.